-This report examines two bistatic sonar concepts for the reacquisition and localization of a convergence zone contact held on a towed array: the "acoustic flare" and "deep julie."
-The purpose of these two systems is to first determine which convergence zone the contact is located in and then to provide sufficient localization for attack by LAMPS or a Surface ASW Standoff Weapon.
+This report examines two bistatic sonar concepts for the reacquisition and localization of a convergence zone contact held on a towed array.
+The purpose of these lwo systems is to first determine which convergence zone the contact is located in and then to provide sufficient localization for attack by LAMPS or a Surface ASW Standoff Weapon.

 The assessments are well-supported by figures.
-Among those figures provided are detection areas covered in different convergence zones, an average deep-water ambient-noise spectra, aspect variation of submarine target strength, explosive sonar spectra for different charge weights, average velocity profiles, in different latitudes and in different seasons in an area between New Foundland and Great Britain, increase of echo levels or volume reverberation ratio as a function of bistatic angle, Deep Julie sonobouy deployment sequence, detection ranges versus charge weight, bistatic area coverage as a function of sensor separation, and geometry for localizing the contact using Deep Julies.
-Tables provide listings of required source levels for electroacoustical projectors, required source levels and charge weights for explosive sources, sequence of events for use of the Deep Julie to support LAMPS, and Deep Julie breadboard system detection score.
+Among those figures provided are detection areas covered in different convergence zones, an average deep-water ambient-noise spectra, aspect variation of submarine target strength, explosive sonar spectra for different charge weights. average velocity profiles, in different latitudes and in different seasons in an area between New Foundland and Great Britain, increase of echo levels or volume reverberation ratio as a function of bistatic angle, sonobouy deployment sequence, detection ranges versus charge weight. bistatic area coverage as a function of sensor separation, and geometry for localizing the contact using one of the systems.
+Tables provide listings of required source levels for electroacoustical projectors, required source levels and charge werghts for explosive sources, sequence of events for use of one of the systems to support LAMPS, and a breadboard system detection score for the same system.

-71089 Advanced Base Repair Ship (ABR) CONFORM Design Risk Assessment, Preliminary AME, Inc., 07/31/84, U
+71089 Advanced Base Repair Ship (ABR) CONFORM Design Risk Assessment, Preliminary AME, fnc, 07131184, U

-This report discloses an assessment of the risks associated with automating certain work centers aboard the Advanced Base Repair Ship (ABR), a repair ship/tender described in a CONFORM Feasibility Report and being considered for an Initial Operating Capability in the year 2000 with an Approval for Full Production (AFP) date of 1992.
+This report discloses an assessment of the risks associated with automating certain work centers aboard the Advanced Base Repair Ship (ABR), a repair ship/tender described in a CONFORM Feasibility Report.

-Two separate ABR concepts were addressed in the ABR CONFORM Feasibility Design Report.
+Two separate ABA concepts were addressed in the ABR CONFORM Feasibility Design Report.
 The first concept is a fully capable self-propelled ship, a mobile Intermediate Maintenance Activity (IMA) similar to the latest destroyer and submarine tenders.
-The second concept is a barge type platform with shop facilities only, a floating Shore Intermediate Maintenance Activity.
-Both ABRs could be tasked to provide intermediate level maintenance support to surface combatants (nuclear and conventionally powered), auxiliaries and amphibious ships, nuclear submarines and advanced ship and combat system technology which will be present in the U.S. Navy in the post-2000 time frame.
+The second concept is a barge type platform with shop facilities only, a floating Shore Intermediate Maintenance Concept is a barge type platform with shop facilities only, a floating Shore Intermediate Maintenance combatants (nuclear and conventionally powered), auxiliaries and amphibious ships, nuclear submarines and advanced ship and combat system technology.